District champs prepare for state rodeo

-SHOSHONE, Idaho (KMVT/KSVT) Two area high schoolers are headed to the Idaho High School Rodeo Association State Finals next week in Blackfoot, after finishing atop the district finals last weekend.
+Two area high schoolers are headed to the Idaho High School Rodeo Association State Finals next week in Blackfoot, after finishing atop the district finals last weekend.

 Gooding's Kylee Evans took home top cowgirl honors and Dietrich's Wes Shaw took home top cowboy honors at last week's District V high school rodeo in Gooding.